Myrmex (Attic woman)

-In Greek mythology, Myrmex (Μύρμηξ) is a young maiden who became a favourite of the goddess Athena.
+In Greek and Roman mythology, Myrmex (Μύρμηξ) is a young maiden who became a favourite of the goddess Athena.
 Her story survives in the works of fifth-century AD Latin grammarian Maurus Servius Honoratus.

 Etymology

 The ancient Greek noun μύρμηξ means 'ant' and is derived from the Proto-Indo-European root *morwi- which means the same thing.

 Mythology

-Myrmex was an Attican girl famed for her cleverness and her chastity, and for this reason she was loved by Athena, the virgin goddess of wisdom.
+Myrmex was an Attican girl famed for her cleverness and her chastity, and for this reason she was loved by Athena, the virgin goddess of wisdom and patron-goddess of Attica.

 When Demeter created crops, Athena wished to show the Atticans an effective way of sowing the fields, so she created the plough, with Myrmex by her side.
-But Myrmex stole some sheaves, and boastfully claimed that she herself had invented the plough, and that only through 'her' invention the crops could be put to use.
+But Myrmex stole some sheaves of wheat, and boastfully claimed that she herself had invented the plough, and that only through 'her' invention could the crops be put to use.
 Athena, heartbroken by the girl's betrayal, hated Myrmex as she had once loved her, and turned her into an ant, doomed to only be able to steal crops.

-Zeus felt pity for her, so he honoured the ant, and when Aegina needed to be repopulated, he created a new race of men, the Myrmidons, out of transformed ants.
+Zeus eventually felt pity for her, so he honoured the ant, and thus when the island of Aegina fell in need to be repopulated, he created a new race of men called the Myrmidons out of ants that he transformed into humans.